onegkg/Zman/README.md

 - Zmanim and events (holidays, fasts, etc.) for any day at any location.
     - All zmanim provided in the hebcal API plus candle lighting are available
     - Candle lighting calculated based on a custom variable allowing for 18 min, 40 min or any other period.
-        - Automatic switching between 18 and 40 min candle lighting based on location (in development)

 ## Installation
 1. Clone this repo to an appropriate location and cd into the resulting directory